 Apple extends to the Apple Card its long commitment to privacy and security.
 We asked Eric Cowperthwaite, Vice President of Identity Services at Herjavec Group, just what to expect when it comes to the efficacy of the Apple Card‘s security features.

-A talk with Eric Cowperthwaite, Vice President of Identity Services at Herjavec Group, and Jon Brodsky, CEO of Finder US
+A talk with Eric Cowperthwaite, Vice President of Identity Services at Herjavec Group, and Jon Brodsky, former CEO of Finder US

 Eric: Yeah, absolutely.
 It’s Eric Cow-perth-waite.